 This blog will include the sermons I have preached as a lay minister with the Anglican Parish of South Queens in the Diocese of NS and PEI in the Anglican Church of Canada.
 Because my preaching schedule varies, the frequency of postings will vary.

-From time to time I will publish some of my older sermons in the hope that they will enrich your spiritual life as much as they have enriched mine.
+I hope that these sermons will enrich your spiritual life as much as they have enriched mine.

 Saturday, 14 July 2012